prince-amponsah/prince-amponsah/README.md

 ### About Me:

 With 8+ years of IT experience, I bring a diverse background in **Cloud Engineering, DevOps, SRE, technical project management, and website development**.
-Currently freelancing as a **Cloud & SRE Engineer**, I specialize in **Python, Docker, AWS, Kubernetes, CI/CD with GitHub Actions, and Terraform.**
+Currently freelancing as a **Cloud & SRE Engineer**, I specialize in **Python Development, Docker, AWS, Kubernetes, CI/CD with GitHub Actions, and Iac with Terraform.**
-I'm passionate about building scalable **cloud solutions, automating infrastructure, and enhancing system reliability**.
+I'm passionate about building scalable **Scalable cloud solutions, automating infrastructure, and enhancing system reliability**.
 My ability to adapt quickly and collaborate in fast-paced environments makes me a valuable asset to cross-functional teams.

 ### 🔧 What I’m Working On: ###

 - Linux Administration 🖥️
+- Software Development With Python
+- Backend Development With FastApi
 - Infrastructure as Code (IaC) with Terraform ⚙️
 - Cloud Architecture & Automation on AWS ☁️
 - Scripting with Python & Bash 🐍